 In the case of the required academic degrees conferred by foreign higher education institutions, the presentation of the recognition of the degree registration is required (process regulated by Decree-Law No. 341/2007 of 12 October), or alternatively, the presentation of the equivalence process / recognition regulated by Decree-Law No. 283/83 of 21 June.
 It is suggested the consultation of the site of the General Directorate of Higher Education in: http://www.dges.mctes.pt/DGES/pt.
 The registration of degrees has necessarily to be finalized at the time of submission of the application.

 Detailed information regarding the registration of degrees can be found in the page of the Universidade de Lisboa (in Portuguese and in English).
-A summary of the procedure for the registration of degrees can be downloaded in Portuguese and in English.
-For further details you can contact the services at the Rectorate of the University of Lisbon at email@example.com or firstname.lastname@example.org.
+For further details you can contact the services at the Rectorate of the University of Lisbon at firstname.lastname@example.org or email@example.com.

 Selection and ranking of candidates